thautwarm/flowpython/ReadMe.md

 ```

 ### Branches
 - date: 2017-08-15
 An easy way to define `if-elif-else` statements:
+( It's not `guard` in Haskell ! )
 ```python

     otherwise = True